arielwrl/arielwrl/README.md

 This is a similar toolbox made for pre-processing and analysing the hyperspectral imaging data of the [GASP project](https://web.oapd.inaf.it/gasp/).

 #### [arielwrl.github.io](https://github.com/arielwrl/arielwrl.github.io)
-Personal website including a blog.
+[Personal website](https://arielwrl.github.io) including a blog.
 Built with eleventy, nunjunks, pico CSS, and love.

 #### [river_mapper](https://github.com/arielwrl/river_mapper) (in development)
 I have always been curious to know where rivers go, and this curiosity has grown since I moved to Rotterdam.
 This project uses data from [HydroRIVERS](https://www.hydrosheds.org/products/hydrorivers) to map a river network from a starting point.
-Results for Rotterdam are currently incomplete due to the limitations of HydroRIVERS in river delta regions, but the code gives good results in less complex regions.
+Results for Rotterdam (see [here](https://arielwrl.github.io/assets/rotterdam_river_map.html)) are currently incomplete due to the limitations of HydroRIVERS in river delta regions, but the code gives good results in less complex regions.

 #### [local_llm](https://github.com/arielwrl/local_llm)
 This is a painfully experimental project that uses WebLLM to run a chatbot locally with WebGPU.
 It is a nice proof of concept, but requires very good hardware to work properly.